Quick SHFW Configuration Walkthrough

 Usage

 Please be aware that the information provided below is intended for practical use, but it should be used with caution.
-Remember, field weakening, by its nature, will not be efficient.
+Field weakening will not be energy efficient.

 Ninebot G30